stanfordnlp/dspy/README.md

 Our [intro notebook](intro.ipynb) provides examples of five "multi-hop" question answering programs of increasing complexity written in DSP.

-You can [open the intro notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/intro.ipynb).
+You can **[open the intro notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/intro.ipynb)**.
 You don't even need an API key to get started with it.

 Once you go through the notebook, you'll be ready to create your own DSP pipelines!